Of all the hard things that come with having a baby, I don’t know if there is anything more difficult than wondering “when will my baby sleep?”

 Frankly, everyone is entitled to have their own opinion… and what – exactly- will work for you isn’t something that I can help you with.

 I understand being worried about the baby – that’s smart – and I was too.
 You can read up on safe co-sleeping and you should – if you’re going to try it.
-Or maybe you’re thinking of sleep training and you’re worried about THAT… well, research is your friend!
+I absolutely LOVED this book that I wish I’d bought when we first started co-sleeping.
+It has all kinds of studies as to how beneficial it can be for your kids + family, and ideas for how to transition them to their own bed when the time comes.)

 No one but you can decide what will work for you.

 But I CAN encourage you to just stop and rethink everything, if you’re working on any pre-conceived notions.
-If you’re not sleep training or not co-sleeping just because you SAID YOU’D NEVER… well, is that a hill worth dying on?
+If you’re not co-sleeping (or not sleep training) just because you SAID YOU’D NEVER… well, is that a hill worth dying on?
 Is THIS battle really the battle that you will choose to fight until you’re hardly functioning?

 If you think sleep training might be the answer for you, go for it!
 (There are programs that don’t require CIO – this sleep training program is the one I’ll use if we ever do decide to sleep train, because the creator is the first person I’ve met that does sleep training that RESPECTS a parents decision not to use CIO.
 She’s the first one to ever offer me suggestions for sleep training that I felt could work for our family.
 I just don’t WANT to sleep train yet because I LIKE sleeping with my baby.)